atalariq/atalariq/README.md

-### Hi there, 👋
+### Hi there 👋
-Hello I'm Atalariq, a Senior Highschool student from Indonesia who interest of code.
+My name is Atalariq, Senior Highschool student from Indonesia who interest of code.
 Currently interesting to Competitive Programming and Flutter Development.

 <!--